Bapatla railway station

 Bapatla railway station (station code:BPP) is an Indian Railways station in Bapatla of Andhra Pradesh.
 It lies on the Vijayawada–Gudur section and is administered under Vijayawada railway division of South Coast Railway zone.

+History

+The Vijayawada–Chennai link was established in 1899.
+The Chirala–Elavur section was electrified in 1980–81.

 Classification

 In terms of earnings and outward passengers handled, Bapatla is categorized as a Non-Suburban Grade-5 (NSG-5) railway station.
 Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–5 category station earns between ₹1–₹10 crore and handles 1–2 million passengers.

 Station amenities

 Bapatla is one of the 38 stations in the division to be equipped with Automatic Ticket Vending Machines (ATVMs).